gregreen/dustmaps/README.md

     >>> print sfd(c)
     0.483961

-Above, we've used the ICRS coordinate system (the inputs are RA and Dec).
+Above, we have used the ICRS coordinate system (the inputs are RA and Dec).
 We can use other coordinate systems, such as Galactic coordinates, and we can provide coordinate arrays.
 The following example uses both features:

     >>> c = SkyCoord(
             [75.00000000, 130.00000000],